Lunok/Lunok/README.md

 [![Gitlab Badge](https://img.shields.io/badge/gitlab.com-e24329?style=for-the-badge&logo=Gitlab.com&logoColor=white)](https://gitlab.com/oussama.sadeg)

 - 👀 I’m interested in web development & technologies
-- 🌱 I’m currently learning about IA and machine learning
 - 📫 You can have a talk with me on Linkedin or even here!

 <!---